 There's no shortage of great attractions with vibrant big cities like Memphis, Nashville and Chattanooga.
 Enjoy the wealth of American history from pre-Revolutionary and Civil War to musical greats in Knoxville, the country music capital of the world.
 Outdoor lovers will want to get out and explore numerous big rivers and lakes, incredible hiking in the majestic Great Smoky Mountains, biking, golfing and tennis.
 Foodies have a place here as well with world famous local cuisine including some of the best barbecue you'll find anywhere.

 - GREAT SMOKY MOUNTAINS NATIONAL PARK: One of the most incredible national parks in the United States is right in Gatlinburg, Tennessee.
 The Smoky Mountains are an exceptionally beautiful natural environment with so many ways to enjoy.
 From challenging hikes up gorgeous mountains to quiet contemplation while gazing at spectacular valleys and waterfalls, the park is an essential destination during any visit to the state.

-- GRACELAND,: Elvis Presley may have left us over 30 years ago, but this onetime home of the King of Rock 'n Roll in Memphis still draws visitors from all over the world by the thousands.
-More than simply paying homage to the man, you get an inside peek into his rise to superstardom and how this legend changed the face of music forever.
+- GRACELAND: Elvis Presley may have left us over 30 years ago, but this onetime home of the King of Rock 'n Roll in Memphis still draws visitors from all over the world by the thousands.
+More than simply paying homage to the man, you get an inside peek into his rise to superstardom and how this legend changed the face of music forever, or even throw an Elvis-themed wedding.

 - ROCK CITY GARDENS: A truly unusual and spectacular site, Rock City in Chattanooga is unlike any other natural destination in America.
 Massive ancient rock formations, breathtaking views and fabulously gorgeous gardens that feature over 400 native plants are all waiting for you to explore.
 A definite must do activity if you are in the Chattanooga area.